EddyVerbruggen/nativescript-plugin-firebase/README.md

 You can reconfigure the plugin by going to the `node_modules/nativescript-plugin-firebase` and running `npm run config`.

 You can also change the configuration by deleting the `firebase.nativescript.json` and reinstalling the plugin.

+### iOS
+The Firebase iOS SDK is installed via Cocoapods, so run `pod repo update` to ensure you have the latest spec.

 ### Android
 Install the latest packages 'Google Play Services' and 'Google Repository' in your [Android SDK Manager](http://stackoverflow.com/a/37310513)